Central Oregon truly is a winter wonderland, especially for families – even those that don’t downhill ski.

 Virginia Meissner Sno-Park

 Probably the most popular trailhead for Nordic skiers, Meissner boasts more than 40 kilometers of groomed trails just 13 miles west of Bend, provided free to the public by the non-profit Meissner Nordic.
 The trailhead is equipped with a warming shelter, vault toilets and if you’re lucky, a hot chocolate cart.
+And when we say “free,” we mean all of the grooming and trail and shelter maintenance is paid for by donations.
+Want to contribute?
+Donations can be made via the Meissner Nordic website and the blue box next to the lodge.

 Home to arguably the best sled hill in Central Oregon and designated fat bike trails, Wanoga is perfect for the non-ski crowd.
 That being said, Wanoga’s also allows skijoring, the underappreciated art of skiing while attached